-10 Crazy Over the Top Ways to Treat Yourself
+10 Crazy Over the Top Ways to Treat Yourself - Africa.com

 After the spring break festivities, you can head to Morocco for the Mawazine Festival in Rabat.
 It takes place usually towards the end of May, and attracts approximately 2 million people from all over Africa, the Middle East, and the world.
 You can enjoy lots of music from a wide variety of artists from Morocco, the continent and the world, with tickets ranging from $10 to $125.
 You can book accommodations close to the festival site in Rabat, with prices ranging from $1000.

 Start your Southern Hemisphere summer with the Oppikoppi Music Festival, which takes place in October in Northam, South Africa.
 The 3-day festival attracts a wide variety of artists from all over South Africa, and is an opportunity to escape city life to camp out under the warm sun while enjoying some great music.
-Tickets cost R930 and tented accommodation ranges from R1000 – R3400 per person.
+Treat yourself to tickets for R930 and tented accommodation ranges from R1000 – R3400 per person.

 Taking $10,000 and investing it into a holiday home is something to consider, seeing as escaping the hustle of bustle of a busy lifestyle to some of the best destinations on the continent is a must.
+Furthermore, this is one of the best ways to treat yourself.

 You can purchase a holiday home in the luxurious suburb of Clifton in Cape Town.
 It is South Africa’s prime residential area that is located on the Atlantic Seaboard, and is also home to approximately 30 multimillionaires.
 You’ll enjoy the scenic views of Table Mountain and enjoy long and lazy days enjoying the cold Atlantic and the dozens of cafes and restaurants that line the beachfront.